FertiCovery showcased at ESNI-NERM conference

 During the session on success stories from the industry, NuReSys and Detricon technologies were showcased, including a decision-making tool for manure management strategies and solutions for second generation Phosphorous-recovery.

-Three FertiCovery partners (BTG, European Biogas Association, European Compost Network, Greenovate!
-Europe) had the chance to join this ESNI-NERM Conference in Brussels.
-Sterre van der Voort from BTG (FertiCovery coordinator) presented the state of the art and potential for scale up during the parallel session, co-organised with the CiNURGi and FERTITEC projects.
+Sterre van der Voort from BTG (FertiCovery coordinator) presented the state of the art and potential for scale up during a parallel session on scaling circular nutrient solutions, co-organised with the CiNURGi and FERTITEC projects.

 During this joint session, Minna Huttunen (DG RTD, European Commission) stressed the interdependence of nutrient recycling with resilience and food security.
 The engaging panel discussion explored the policy and governance levers needed to scale circular nutrient solutions, where Lucile Sever (European Biogas Association – FertiCovery Partner) shared insights on how Europe can accelerate nutrient recycling and scale up bio-based fertilisers.
 She stated that progress will come from combining mature technologies like composting and anaerobic digestion with innovative pathways producing struvite, mineral concentrates or biochar, all adapted to local soil needs and regulatory contexts.